silversub/terraform/provider/vpc-infrastructure-resources.md

 ## `ibm_dl_connection`
-{: #provider-dl-connection}
+{: #dl-connection}

-Create, update and delete a Direct Link gateway by using the network connections to provide a transit gateway connection resource with a {{site.data.keyword.vsi_is_short}} instance.
-For more information, see [Adding virtual connections to a Direct Link gateway](/docs/direct-link?topic=direct-link-about-ibm-cloud-direct-link)
+Create, update and delete for the transit gateway connection resource.
 {: shortdesc}

 ### Sample Terraform code
-{: #provider-dl-sample}
+{: #dl-connection-sample}

 The following example shows how to create, update and delete a transit gateway connection by using a transit gateway resource.